Events

 Contact us if you would like more details on an event to determine its physical suitability.

-Our field trips are suitable for ages 10 and above with some exceptions—reach out for more information.
+Our field trips are primarily suitable for ages 10 or older with some exceptions unless otherwise specified.

 Please leave dogs at home.
 For new birders, we will teach you how to approach birding habitats in the least disruptive way to enhance the bird-watching experience for all.